kimchi-project/kimchi/docs/README.md

 Current-1 version denotes that we support the current stable version of the browser and the version that preceded it.
-For example, if the current version of a browser is 24.x, we support the 24.x and 23.x versions.This does not mean that kimchi cannot be used in other browsers, however, functionality and appearance may be diminished and we may not be able to provide support for any problems you find.
+For example, if the current version of a browser is 24.x, we support the 24.x and 23.x versions.This does not mean that Kimchi cannot be used in other browsers, however, functionality and appearance may be diminished and we may not be able to provide support for any problems you find.

 Hypervisor Distro Support
 =========================

-Kimchi daemon might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.
+The Kimchi daemon might run on any GNU/Linux distribution that meets the conditions described on the 'Getting Started' section below.

-The Kimchi community makes an effort to test with the latest versions of Fedora, RHEL, OpenSuSe, and Ubuntu.
+The Kimchi community makes an effort to test with the latest versions of Fedora, RHEL, openSUSE, and Ubuntu.

 Getting Started
 ===============